Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/testing.md

 Please fix the above issues and re-run the workflow.
 ```

+**What this output means**:
+- **🚨 WORKFLOW STOPPED**: The workflow has terminated early before processing any analyses
+- **Study**: Shows which study the workflow was attempting to process
+- **Issues found**: Detailed list of specific problems that prevented the workflow from starting
+- **Common solutions**: Quick reference guide for resolving typical configuration issues
+- **Status file location**: Path to detailed error information for further investigation

+❌ **When you see this output**: The workflow has detected critical issues that prevent data submission from proceeding.
+No analyses will be processed until these fundamental requirements are resolved.
+Fix the listed issues and re-run the workflow.

 ### **Case 2: Workflow Completes Successfully**

 Upon successful completion of any test scenario, you will see a comprehensive summary box with mixed SUCCESS/FAILED results: